sivakon/sivakon.github.io/posts/gp.md

 ---
-title: Guassian processes
-summary: Related to Guassian process and their application in Bayesian optimization
+title: Gaussian process and Bayesian optimization
+summary: Optimization, sampling and gaussian processes
 date: 2020-04-15
 ---

-# Gaussian process and Bayesian optimization

 This should be pasted in [upmath](https://upmath.me) to get all the latex equations in SVG format for posting on svbtle blog.
 I use mathpix notes because it syncs all my snips and I can insert raw images served from Mathpix CDN.